Open Source Happy Hour

 So you have to go figure that out.

 So we figured that out.
-We slapped a BSD license on it and we put it on the Internet.
+We slapped a BST, BST license on it.
+And we put it on the Internet.

-Because the way the whole thing works is like it pinned to the processor and all fast.
+And so now, um, and their first thing to do was just fix it.
+So it like actually ran on a new processor because the way the whole thing works is like it pinned to a processor and all fast.

-And so like, the test suite wouldn't even work for like the latest Intel processor or something.
+And so like the, the test suite wouldn't even work for like the latest Intel processor or something.

-And so, you know, there's a group they wanted to be fast.
+And so, you know, there's a group, they want it to be fast.

-They wanted their supercomputer to be faster or like be as fast as possible.
+They want their supercomputer to be faster or like be as fast as possible.

-But by building it up as a little bit more of a community, accepting patches, and then talking with the community a lot more, it actually blossomed as something that is usable by a lot more folks.
+Um, but by building it up as a little bit more of a community accepting patches and then talking with the community a lot more, it actually blossomed as something that is usable by a lot more folks.

 And they want people to use that product in order to use their heart, their software or their systems or whatnot.